briebug/bba-ionic-quickstart/README.md

 npm run server:all
 ```

-The `server:all` command is a convenience methods that runs three other commands concurrently.
+The `serve:all` command is a convenience methods that runs three other commands concurrently.
 You can run each command separately if you need to.

 ```
 "serve:web": "ng serve --open",